Comparative Literature Major

 2

-(e.g., African and African American studies, communication and media studies, English, history, modern languages and literatures, philosophy, political science, visual arts) or interdisciplinary programs (e.g., Latin American and Latino studies, Medieval studies, urban studies, women’s studies) appropriate to the student’s program of study or concentration.
+(e.g., African and African American studies, communication and media studies, English, history, languages and cultures, philosophy, political science, visual arts) or interdisciplinary programs (e.g., Latin American and Latino studies, Medieval studies, urban studies, women's studies) appropriate to the student’s program of study or concentration.

 3